io-classic/System/README.md

 includes: [Modules.Mod](README.md#ModulesMod-doc-src)

 ### _Package Overview:_
-The Modules package manages the module heap, the loading and unloading of packages, etc.
+The Modules package manages the loading and linking and unloading of program code and is the first code run when the boot loader passes control to the OS.

 ### _Package Use:_